ShashaankV/multiscalebrainvar/README.md

 ## Code for three network architectures

 There are three network architectures: 1): unstructured network, 2) discrete mutual inhibition network (between unstructured pools), and 3) structured continuum network.
 Main codes for running simulations start with "run_".
 Base "run_" codes can be used to generate demo data and run analyses.
 Simulation time depends on the computer system.
-Demos take approximately
+Demos take less than a minute.

 <!--What things you need to install the software and how to install them -->